-Originally planned on heading to Greenway Mountain.
-But because of late start and snow conditions, decided to do Change Peak in favor of (hopefully) getting back to trailhead before dark.
-Twenty percent chance snow forecast turned into an all day ordeal.
+I had originally planned on heading to Greenway Mountain.
+But due to a late start and poor snow conditions, I decided to go up to Change Peak in favor of getting back to the trailhead before dark.
+Twenty percent chance snow forecast turned into an all-day ordeal.
 It started to snow the minute pups and I left the car until the time we left the summit.
 Put on spikes for traction and carried snowshoes for cross-country use later.

-We were more than happy to take advantage of a nice, semi packed snow trail left by the early risers headed to Mount Washington.
-Passed five to six parties on the way up and reached head of basin just before trail bend at the 3,600′ creek crossing.
+We were more than happy to take advantage of a nice, semi-packed snow trail left by the early risers headed to Mount Washington.
+Passed five to six parties on the way up and reached the head of the basin just before trail bend at the 3,600′ creek crossing.
 Fresh power was thigh high soon after leaving the trail there.
-Put on snowshoes in the forest and then fought our way through more deep powder while traversing southward to reach the 4,000′ saddle southwest of summit.
-An old road passed through southwest ridge on the east.
+Put on snowshoes in the forest and then fought our way through more deep powder while traversing southward to reach the 4,000′ saddle southwest of the summit.
+An old road passed through the southwest ridge on the east.